Enterprise Holdings: Mergers and acquisitions

 A planned acquisition of Citer SA was announced in November 2011; this includes the acquisition of subsidiary Atesa.
 This acquisition would add 30,000 vehicles to the company's fleet and provide entry into the French and Spanish markets.

 PhillyCarShare, a for-profit car-sharing organization in Philadelphia, Pennsylvania, was acquired by Enterprise in 2011 and was renamed Enterprise CarShare in 2014.

 Enterprise acquired further car-share companies including Mint Cars-On-Demand in 2012 (New York and Boston), I-GO in 2013 (Chicago), and in 2014 Occasional Car in Denver and AutoShare in Toronto.

-Enterprise acquired Performance Gateway, LLC in 2014, which provided “Software-as-a-service (SAAS) services featuring performance management software for use in network management, vendor and employee feedback and training, vehicle rental, automotive insurance, automotive refinishing, and collision repair applications."
+Enterprise acquired Performance Gateway, LLC, in 2014, which provided “Software-as-a-service (SaaS) services featuring performance management software for use in network management, vendor and employee feedback, and training, vehicle rental, automotive insurance, automotive refinishing, and collision repair applications."

 Enterprise acquired Zimride ride-matching business on July 10, 2013.
 Terms of the sale were not released.

-Triangle Rent A Car, another car-rental company based in Raleigh, North Carolina was acquired by Enterprise in 2015 and it was converted into Enterprise Rent-a-Car.
+Triangle Rent A Car, another car-rental company based in Raleigh, North Carolina, was acquired by Enterprise in 2015 and it was converted into Enterprise Rent-a-Car.

 In 2017, Enterprise merged Cyncast Inc. and Performance Gateway, LLC (both acquired by Enterprise in 2007 and 2014 respectively) into ARMS® Business Solutions (ABS) "to provide an integrated management suite to insurance carriers, adjusters, collisions repair shops, manufacturers, and all partners involved in the claims and repair channels."
 In October 2019, Enterprise launched Entegral, the new name for its technology platform, which "was formerly known as ARMS® Business Solutions (ABS)."

 In April 2017, Enterprise acquired Dooley Car Rentals, a car rental business operating in Ireland.

 In January 2019, Enterprise acquired Deem, a managed-travel technology platform that "includes Deem Work Fource and Deem Ground Work, a suite of online booking and travel technology products for business travelers, travel managers, travel-management companies and suppliers."

 In September 2020, Enterprise acquired Canadian company Discount Car and Truck Rental.
 The company, founded in 1980, had been privately held.
 This added nearly 600 locations to Enterprise's network in Canada.

+Rebranding and expansion

+On October 26, 2023 Enterprise Holdings was officially rebranded as Enterprise Mobility.